gatsbyjs/gatsby/docs/docs/themes/api-reference.md

 }
 ```

-Then, in your theme's `gatsby-node.js` you can access them as the second argument:
+Then, in your theme's `gatsby-node.js` you can access them as the second argument to `createPages`:

 ```js:title=gatsby-node.js
 exports.createPages = async ({ graphql, actions }, themeOptions) => {